Nikon CLS Commander Wireless Remote AWL Flash Tips and How To

 Just showing the setup.
 D300, ISO 200, 1/200 second f/5.6 (near maximum flash power at this distance), and using internal flash commander.
 Internal flash is disabled with mode "- -" (shown above).
 Two SB-800 flashes zoomed 24mm, in 45 inch white umbrellas, not very close, not like if actually planning to photograph a tabletop statue.
 Camera Flash Compensation set to +1 EV (commander TTL often needs it).
 Light at camera left (group A) set to -2 EV compensation in commander menu, to be weaker fill (allowing some shadow tones, so the subject is not so flat and boring).
 Light at camera right is group B, 0 EV.
 Different groups were used of course, for the individual light control.
 All settings are the same the same in both pictures below, everything except where the camera is pointed (where the TTL is metering).
 The two sheets of red paper are not quite the same identical color in real life, but close.

-Note the left side is not as bright, and the shadow B on left side of statue from right light (both statues) is much darker than any shadow on right side of statue, because light at left is compensated -2 EV.
+In this picture, note the left side is not as bright, and the shadow B on left side of statue from right light (both statues) is much darker than any shadow on right side of statue, because light at left is compensated -2 EV.
 Two stops is a lot of ratio (one stop is more common), but we are not actually achieving two stops of actual ratio here (in the pictures below).
 You can see the right light is more bright, but it spills over to add on the left side too (see the shadow at B?), because the lights are back so far, flooding the room with light, spilling and mixing everywhere.
 Ratio would have more effect if the lights were closer (combining less).
 So for visually better results (below), I cranked the ratio up to two stops, hoping for one.

 Note that camera tripod C in foreground is dark, because the internal flash group was disabled (mode "- -").
 There is still a lot of spill light bouncing around the room though.
 That is only the lens on it, the camera body was removed to take this picture.